nigelvh/RNG/software/README.md

 the user to verify that the captured entropy is of sufficient quality.
 Use a entropy testing software package like ent or dieharder on the resulting file to give things a test.

-When you are satisfied that the entropy is of good quality, change `int file_output = 1;` to 0 to enable pushing entropy into the kernel pool rather than the output file.
+When you are satisfied that the entropy is of good quality, comment out `#define file_output` near the top of the source code to enable pushing entropy into the kernel pool rather than the output file.